 What does the study involve?

-The doctors performing the procedures will use the new 3D guidance technique in addition to the standard X-ray technique.
-The accuracy and reliability of the new technology will be analysed to check if it is safe and performs as expected.
-The amount of X-ray (radiation) exposure, the length of operation and the dose of iodinated contrast (a potentially harmful substance widely used to help these procedures) will be recorded.
+The doctors performing the procedures use the new 3D guidance technique in addition to the standard X-ray technique.
+The accuracy and reliability of the new technology is analysed to check if it is safe and performs as expected.
+The amount of X-ray (radiation) exposure, the length of operation and the dose of iodinated contrast (a potentially harmful substance widely used to help these procedures) are recorded.

 What are the possible benefits and risks of participating?

-Your doctor may be able to see the anatomy inside your body a bit more clearly, and you may have a quicker operation or procedure and be exposed to fewer potentially harmful X-rays.
-It is possible that the 3D overlay system may disagree with the standard X-ray technique and a double-check of position is needed, in which case you may be exposed to more X-rays than normal.
+The doctor may be able to see the anatomy inside the body a bit more clearly, and participants may have a quicker operation or procedure and be exposed to fewer potentially harmful X-rays.
+It is possible that the 3D overlay system may disagree with the standard X-ray technique and a double-check of position is needed, in which case participants may be exposed to more X-rays than normal.

 Where is the study run from?